sander102907/cpp_ast_parser/README.md

 The `main.py` file is the main utility from which the AST parser can be run to parse C++ code to ASTs and from ASTs back to c++ code.

+Running the AST parser will produce the following in the selected output folder:
+- AST trees in JSON format (compressed by default using .gz)
+- tokens.json -> A json dictionary containing token (id) and code pairs of user defined tokens (variable names, function names, etc.)
+- reserved_tokens.json -> A json dictionary containing token (id) and code pairs of reserved c++ tokens (operators, function declaration, etc.)

 It has the following command line interface:

 ```